 Based on sketches by Ludwig van Beethoven WoO 131

 Beethoven interrupts both text and melody frequently.
 In total we have just enough material to get a reasonable overall picture of the composition.
-We know that the piece would begin with a great intro that would also be used at the end of the song.
-In some places we had to fill in the missing Goethe text and the vocal melody, first to create a complete song and second to use the full text.
-In other places we had to fill in missing piano parts.
+We know that the piece would have begun with a great introduction that would also be used at the end of the song.
+In some places we had to fill in the missing Goethe text and the vocal melody, firstly to create a complete song and secondly to use the full text.
+In other places we had to fill in the missing piano parts.
 The entire piano part of the ending is written by the composer.